 - 4. Fitness Facilities and Gyms are closed for indoor operations.
 Outdoor fitness classes are permitted but are subject to and limited by the outdoor social gathering restriction listed above. - 5.
 Bowling Centers are closed for indoor service. - 6.
 Miscellaneous Venues: All retail activities and business meetings are prohibited.
 Only professional training and testing that cannot be performed remotely, as well as all court and judicial branch-related proceedings, are allowed.
 Occupancy in each meeting room is limited to 25 percent of indoor occupancy limits or 100 people, whichever is fewer. - Miscellaneous venues include: convention/conference centers, designated meeting spaces in a hotel, events centers, fairgrounds, sporting arenas, nonprofit establishment, or a substantially similar venue. - 7.
 Movie Theaters are closed for indoor service.
 Drive-in movie theaters are permitted and must continue to follow current drive-in movie theater guidance. - 8.
 Museums/Zoos/Aquariums are closed for indoor service. - 9.
 Real Estate: Open houses are prohibited. - 10.
 Wedding and Funerals: Ceremonies are limited to a total of no more than 30 people.
-Indoor receptions, wakes, or similar gatherings in conjunction with such ceremonies are prohibited. - 11.
+Indoor singing during the ceremony is prohibited.
+Indoor receptions, wakes, or similar gatherings in conjunction with such ceremonies are prohibited.
+Singing during an outdoor ceremony is permitted, so long as the participants wear face coverings and otherwise comply with the Weddings and Funerals Guidance. - 11.
 In-Store Retail shall be limited to 25 percent of indoor occupancy limits, and common/congregate seating areas and indoor dining facilities such as food courts are closed. - 12.
 Religious Services are limited to 25 percent of indoor occupancy limits, or no more than 200 people, whichever is fewer.
-Congregation members/attendees must wear facial coverings at all times and congregation singing is prohibited.
+Congregation members/attendees must wear facial coverings at all times, and indoor congregation singing is prohibited.
 No choir, band, or ensemble shall perform during the service.
 Vocal or instrumental soloists are permitted to perform, and vocal soloists may have a single accompanist.
-Outdoor services must follow the Outdoor Dining Guidance, found here, applicable to the structure or facility. - 13.
+Outdoor services must follow the Outdoor Dining Guidance, found here, applicable to the structure or facility.
+Singing by congregation members during outdoor services is permitted, so long as the members wear face coverings and otherwise comply with the Outdoor Dining Guidance.
+Religious and Faith-Based Organization Guidance can be found here. - 13.
 Professional Services are required to mandate that employees work from home when possible and close offices to the public if possible.
 Any office that must remain open must limit occupancy to 25 percent of indoor occupancy limits. - 14.
 Personal Services are limited to 25 percent of indoor occupancy limits. - Personal service providers include: cosmetologists, cosmetology testing, hairstylists, barbers, estheticians, master estheticians, manicurists, nail salon workers, electrologists, permanent makeup artists, tanning salons, and tattoo artists. - 15.
 Long-term Care Facilities: Outdoor visits are permitted.
 Indoor visits are prohibited, but individual exceptions for an essential support person or end-of-life care are permitted.
-These restrictions are also extended to the facilities in Proclamation 20-74, et seq.
+These restrictions are also extended to the facilities in Proclamation 20-74,

+- et seq.
 All other provisions of Proclamations 20-66, et seq., and 20-74, et seq., including all preliminary criteria to allow any visitors, remain in effect. - 16.
 Youth and Adult Sporting Activities: Indoor activities and all contests and games are prohibited.
-Outdoor activities shall be limited to intra-team practices only, with facial coverings required for all coaches, volunteers and athletes at all times.
+Outdoor activities shall be limited to intra-team practices only, with facial coverings required for all coaches, volunteers and athletes at all times. - 17.
+Singing in Enclosed Spaces: In all other circumstances not specifically addressed in this order, group singing, with or without face coverings, with members who are outside of a person's household is prohibited in enclosed, indoor spaces.
+Outdoor singing, while participants wear face coverings, is permitted, so long as the activity otherwise complies with guidance specific to that activity.